teambit/envs/packages/react-typescript/README.md

 # React-Typescript Compiler

 A TypeScript component compiler for [Bit](https://github.com/teambit/bit).
-With the context of React in mind.
-This compiler follows our best practices guide for compiling shared components.
+Check out the [best practices](https://docs.bit.dev/docs/best-practices) and also the specific [React guidelines](https://docs.bit.dev/docs/react-guidelines).

 The compiler is also heavily based on [typescript](https://github.com/teambit/envs/blob/master/packages/ts-compiler/README.md) compiler.

 ## How to use?